agent-jay/paper_notes/notes/alexnet.md

 - The feature maps are spread across 2 GPUs (purely for memory constraint reasons).
 So for any conv layer half the feature maps are on one GPU and the remaining on the other GPU.
 - LRN isn't used anymore.
-See elsewhere for the other answers
+See elsewhere for the other answers (TL;DR- quicker convergence, gradient descent bounces around less- https://www.coursera.org/learn/machine-learning/lecture/xx3Da/gradient-descent-in-practice-i-feature-scaling, http://www.holehouse.org/mlclass/04_Linear_Regression_with_multiple_variables.html)
 - Yes, the intuition behind convnets is to reduce the number of parameters (compared to an equivalent functionality fully connected network) by making the (reasonable) assumption that images are data that have spatial properties